The History of Tromsø

 Tromsø was also an important location for Norway when considering the proximity to Russia.
 Originally, the border extended towards the Lyngen Alps, and the state of Novgorod in Russia was able to tax the Sami up until this point.
 Norway was also able to tax the Sami as far east as the Kola Peninsula.
 So, the Sami people had to pay taxes to both states if they lived in that area.
 Sometimes even the Swedes and Finns would try to claim tax from the Sami, depending on where they lived!
 During the next 500 years, Norway’s border with Russia and Norwegian settlement would extend east towards Varanger, near Kirkenes, making Tromsø lose its status as a ‘frontier town’.

-Tromsø Begins to Emerge
+Tromsø Begins to Grow

 While Tromsø wasn’t really a town until the 18th century, there is evidence of people living here (besides the first church).
 Back then, if someone living as far north as Tromsø wanted to trade, they had to travel to Vågan in Lofoten or to Bergen in the south-west.
 The first trader was mentioned as coming from Tromsø in 1536 when they had travelled south to conduct trade.
 It’s believed it was the priests of the church that were the ones making the trip to Vågån to trade; it was common back then for the priests to also be merchants.
 We also know people were living here in the early 17th century, as Tromsø (like many other places in Northern Norway) conducted witchcraft trials, and three people were burned at the stake.
 Then, in the early 18th century, a new church was built to replace the old one.

-Settling the north
+Settling the North

 During the 17th century, Denmark-Norway was solidifying its claim to the northern coast of Scandinavia, and Skansen was reinforced at Tromsø.
 Then, despite being home to only around 80 people, in 1794 Tromsø was issued a city charter by King Christian VII.
 This coincided with the abolition of Bergen’s centuries-old monopoly on the trade of cod.
 Bergen lost its trading privileges in 1789, and the people in Northern Norway were now free to trade with whoever they wanted.
 Hammerfest and Vardø were the first towns to get city status, but Norway wanted a third city in the North, and a debate had arisen as to where it would be.
 Candidates were Gibostad near Finnsnes and Gausvik near Harstad, but in the end, Tromsø was the city that won.